-Rathore and Chana [55] provide a detailed survey on the state of the art in load balancing and job migration techniques used in grid systems.
-England and Weissman [56] have studied the benefits of sharing parallel jobs in computational grids for both homogeneous and heterogeneous grids.
-Our work considers a more realistic model of the grid sites governed by batch queueing policies.
-In addition, we also consider electricity prices.
-Mutz and Wolski [57], developed auction based algorithms for implementing job reservations in grid systems.
-Chard et. al. [58] proposed an auction based scheduling framework where participating virtual organizations collaboratively arrive at scheduling decisions.
-Sabin et. al. [59] proposed a metascheduling algorithm based on the multiple simultaneous reservations at different systems in a heterogeneous multi-site environment.
-Subramani et. al. [60] proposed greedy load balancing strategies which schedule jobs ¿ at a subset of the least loaded sites.
+Grid scheduling.
+England and Weissman [40] have studied the benefits of sharing parallel jobs in computational grids for both homogeneous and heterogeneous grids.
+Mutz and Wolski [41], developed auction based algorithms for implementing job reservations in grid systems.
+Chard et. al. [42] proposed an auction based scheduling framework where participating virtual organizations collaboratively arrive at scheduling decisions.
+Sabin et. al. [43] proposed a metascheduling algorithm based on the multiple simultaneous reservations at different systems in a heterogeneous multi-site environment.
 None of these previous works are cognizant of electricity price or job power characteristics.
 To our knowledge, ours is the first work on metascheduling HPC workloads across grid systems which optimizes both response time and electricity cost.